Sheila Ingram

 Sheila Rena Ingram (March 23, 1957 – September 1, 2020) was an American athlete who competed mainly in the 400 metres.

-Born in Washington, D.C., she competed for United States in the 1976 Summer Olympics held in Montreal, Quebec, Canada in the 4 x 400 metres where she won the silver medal with her teammates Debra Sapenter, Pamela Jiles and Rosalyn Bryant.
+Born in Washington, D.C., she competed for United States in the 1976 Summer Olympics held in Montreal, Canada in the 4 × 400 metres where she won the silver medal with her teammates Debra Sapenter, Pamela Jiles and Rosalyn Bryant.
 She was the 1976 National Champion, behind Lorna Forde a guest participant from Barbados.